Multan International Airport: Recent development

 As the demand for air travel began to surge, the Pakistan Civil Aviation Authority decided to upgrade the facilities for the airport in 2005.
-Initially the runway was upgraded to handle Boeing 747-400 operations at a cost of Rs 720m and was completed within the same year.
+Initially the runway was upgraded to handle Boeing 747-400 operations at a cost of Rs 720m.
 On 15 December 2006, Shaheen Air started four weekly flights from Karachi to Multan.
 The airport also reported an operating profit of Rs 1bn within that year.

-It was in December 2007, that Director General CAA, Farooq Rehmatullah held a press conference that the terminal building would be expanded as well as airside facilities at a cost of Rs4.5bn.
-It was in April 2009 that the work started with the runway, taxi ways and apron so the airport could handle large aircraft.
-The ground breaking ceremony was held by the then PM Syed Yousaf Raza Gillani.
-Pakistan-based Engineering Consultants International Limited (ECIL) was awarded the contract to extend the runway and terminal building.
+In December 2007, Director General CAA, Farooq Rehmatullah held a press conference that the terminal building would be expanded as well as airside facilities at a cost of Rs4.5bn.
+In April 2009, the runway, taxiways and apron were upgraded so the airport could handle large aircraft.
+The groundbreaking ceremony was held by the then PM Syed Yousaf Raza Gillani.
+Pakistan-based Engineering Consultants International Limited (ECIL) was awarded the contract to extend the runway and expand the terminal building.

-In January 2010, the Pakistan Pakistan Civil Aviation Authority decided that a brand new terminal with four jet bridges would be constructed instead of expanding the current terminal.
-In June 2010, PM Yousaf Raza Gillani carried out the ground breaking ceremony for the terminal building and inaugurated the first PIA Boeing 747 Hajj flight on 28 October 2010.
+In January 2010, the Pakistan Civil Aviation Authority decided that a brand new terminal with four jet bridges would be constructed instead of expanding the current terminal.
+In June 2010, PM Yousaf Raza Gillani carried out the ground breaking ceremony for the terminal building and inaugurated the first Pakistan International Airlines Boeing 747 Hajj flight on 28 October 2010.